 Marijuana, heroin, cocaine, methamphetamines, anabolic steroids, and club drugs like Ecstasy and LSD are only a few among a long list of popular drugs among drug addicts.
 Misuse of prescription medicines, including opioids, is another means of drug addiction, which is especially dangerous for young people.
 Until young adults attain their mid-twenties, their brains go through the development process, impacting most of the prefrontal cortex, responsible for decision making.
 When young adults take to drugs, it affects brain development, impacting their decision-making process.
-This can provoke them to lead a reckless life and drive them toward risky acts like dangerous driving and engaging in unprotected sex.
+This can provoke them to lead a reckless life and drive them toward risky acts like dangerous driving.

-Substance abuse remains a persisting trend among young adults and as of 2018 and there are 34.1 million young adults addicted to drugs in the United States alone.
+Substance abuse remains a persisting trend among young adults and as of 2018, there are 34.1 million young adults addicted to drugs in the United States alone.
 Marijuana and alcohol are the most abused substances, with cocaine coming a close second among young adults.
+This rising trend of substance abuse and addiction is leading to an increased overdose problem in America, particularly with cocaine and fentanyl.

 What is cocaine?